Date: 02/03/2014 Platform: Business Standard

 In Kautilya's Arthashastra, this situation is called matsya-nyaya, or law of the fish (in other words, the big fish eat the small).
 That is why Kautilya argues that the rule of law is the single most important responsibility of the state.
 As certain recent events have illustrated, no amount of public espousing of "modern" or "liberal" values can substitute for the legal system when it comes to ensuring justice for women.

 The good news is that once governance has been established in an urban ecosystem, it requires relatively little overt action to sustain it.
-In the 1970s, cracked down severely on criminal gangs but also introduced steep fines on petty things such as spitting and littering.
+In the 1970s, Singapore cracked down severely on criminal gangs but also introduced steep fines on petty things such as spitting and littering.
 Today, a visitor to Singapore may go for weeks without even spotting a policeman (unlike in an Indian city).
 I have also never met anyone who has been fined for littering.
 Yet, the overall sense of governance remains.

 To conclude, the blaming of violent crimes against women merely on sociocultural values may serve the ideological agendas of some people, but it is diverting attention from the real business of solving the problem.
 As discussed above, urban design and the rule of law must be an important part of the solution.